 This post may contain affiliate links.
 That just means that if you purchase something using a link I share, I get a percentage from that purchase.
 This helps me keep The Simply Organized Teacher going!
 You can read more in my disclosure policy.

-But I also realize that it can be really overwhelming, especially for teachers who have a ton of stuff and may not have organized well before the end of the year.
-So this week I am going to share about how to unpack a classroom.
-And hang on tight, because it may not be what you are thinking.
+But I also realize the classroom setup process can be really overwhelming, especially for teachers who have a ton of stuff and may not have organized well before the end of the year.

 1. Start Fresh

-(I’m so sorry that many of my pictures lately have been such poor quality. iPhone 4’s sucked.
+(I’m so sorry that many of my pictures lately have been such poor quality. iPhone 4 cameras were a product of their time…but in 2020 they are definitely not the highest quality.
 Also, can you feel the proudness beaming off of me in that picture?
 I was SO proud!)

 2. Layout Furniture